 After coming out of the Thai immigration area, there is a bus stop on your right, on the other side of the road.

-From here you can catch a regular local bus (44 THB) that takes you into Hat Yai city centre, also stopping at Hat Yai Bus Station.
+From here you can catch a regular local bus that takes you into Hat Yai Bus Station (where you can take a bus to Phuket or Krabi).

 Another fairly direct option would be to catch the: